flashashen/no-YOU-talk-to-the-hand/README.md

-# no, *You* talk to the hand !
+# no,*You* talk to the hand!

-Work VPN killing you?
-Bad at organizing all your ssh tunnels?
-Tired of fooling with your web proxy settings?
-Tried to check your private email and been told by a cute corporate mascot to talk to the hand?
-If so, then yaml + sshuttle + supervisord make a nice combination to organize and automate all your indirections (all those wasted hours) necessitated by corporate network security.
+I got tired getting the 'talk to the hand page' from the corporate web proxy, forgetting to bring up tunnels, re-entering my credentials over and over, tunnels dropping silently, having tunnel/proxy config in too many places, etc. I was pretty miserable.

+**no-YOU-talk-to-the-hand** really has solved all these issues for me, combining sshuttle + supervisord + yaml

+The heaviest lifting for this project is done by **[sshuttle](https://github.com/sshuttle/sshuttle)** which is a godsend.
+SSH based tunneling is simple enough but sshuttle forwards all ports, supports included and excluded subnets, has powerful features I haven't even looked at yet, but best of all, works like a champ.

+(Going forward, I'm going to ignore whatever technical differences there are between tunnels and forwards and just call them 'tunnels'.
+Remote ssh servers through which trafffic is forwarded, I'll call proxies.
+I refer to 'VPN' quite a bit, but technically this is just a 'root' tunnel in the configuraiton that specifies no proxy setup or forwards)

-Works with Linux and MacOS since sshuttle does.
+(Works with Linux and MacOS but not with Windows because that what sshuttle supports)

-(I'm going to ignore whatever technical differences between tunnels, proxies forwards and just lump them all into 'tunnels')

-## Features
+## What it does

+- Sets up your tunnels automatically when your VPN connects
-- Establishes automatically when VPN connect is detected
+- Takes down your tunnels automatically when your VPN disconnects
+- Keeps your tunnels up
+- Organizes your tunnels with simple, YAML configuration
-- Enters passwords for you if configured to do so. ([sshpass](https://gist.github.com/arunoda/7790979) required)
+- Enters passwords for you as needed ([sshpass](https://gist.github.com/arunoda/7790979) required)
-- Bypass corporate web proxy without fooling with system proxy settings or Firefox (thanks to [sshuttle](https://github.com/sshuttle/sshuttle) )
-- Supports any number of simultaneous tunnels (thanks to [sshuttle](https://github.com/sshuttle/sshuttle) )
-- YAML based configuration for defining your tunnels
 - Supports multiple root VPNs.
 Have multiple vpns that require separate tunnels?
-Define them in one place and only the relevant tunnels are established when your is connected
+Define them in one place and only the relevant tunnels are established
+- Supports any number of simultaneous tunnels (thanks to [sshuttle](https://github.com/sshuttle/sshuttle) )
 - Supportes nested dependencies.
-For example, a tunnel from an app server to database can wait until a pre-requisite tunnel to the production network is established

-An example configuration excerpt:
+For example: (qa_db, prod_db) -- depends --> (corp_private) -- depends --> (corp_vpn)

+### Yaml replaces all your tunnel scripts/aliases, ssh setup with db tools, web proxy setup, etc.

 ```yaml

   # Watch for connection to corporate VPN
   vpn:
     check: